DonRomanos/Terms_of_Enrampagement/Readme.md

 **Note** Vulkan divides the queues into families with properties.
 A queue family can execute one or more operations listed in their `properties` member.
 The family will also tell you how many queues of each family you can create.
 The queues are created together with the `VkDevice` and its handles acquired through `vkGetDeviceQueue`.
 Queues will be released along with the `VkDevice`.
 I could not find any information when it is benefitial to create more than one queue of any family.
 However you should always use the most specialized queue for your operations.

+#### Swapchain

+After having a Device and Queues we can now proceed to create the SwapChain.
+A Swapchain has 3 important properties:

+* SurfaceFormat, this specifies the color space of the images, e.g. VK_FORMAT_B8G8R8A8_SRGB
+* PresentMode, specifies how images will be presented to screen e.g. fifo, immediatly...
+* Extent, this is just the size of the images

+In order to set those values you have to query whats available for your device and then pick the suitable setting for you.

 #### References

 * [vulkan-tutorial.com](https://vulkan-tutorial.com/)